mathnet/mathnet-numerics/README.md

 Supported Platforms:

-- .NET 5.0 or higher (Package includes builds for 5.0)
+- .NET 5.0 or higher (Package includes builds for 5.0 and 6.0)
 - .NET Framework 4.6.1 or higher (Package includes builds for 4.6.1 and 4.8)
 - .NET Standard 2.0 or higher (Package includes builds for 2.0)